Last Updated on March 7, 2023 by bethrmartin

 I used a tiny sponge foam roller to apply the paint when using the stencil.
 If you use too much paint on the roller, the paint will bleed under the stencil, and the application will look very messy.
 Try to use the least amount of paint as possible.
 Trust me, you can always add more, but it’s hard to go back and clean up those edges.

 Most stencils have repeat markers that help you place where to start the next sequence.
 Line up these markers and repeat this until the whole rug is filled with the pattern.

 Let the paint dry for the recommended dry time.
 You don’t want to rush this part and risk scratching all that hard work.

 8. Style Your Furniture (The Fun Part!)

-Nothing is a better feeling than setting up your furniture, taking a step back, and looking at how your space has been transformed into a beautiful oasis.
-Style your outdoor furniture around your finished rug and look at how your outdoor space shines.
+Nothing is better than setting up your furniture, taking a step back, and looking at how your space has been transformed into a beautiful oasis.
+Style your outdoor furniture around your finished rug, and look at how your outdoor space shines.